kevinblischke0301/migrater/README.md

 # Migrater

-This is a leightweight command-line tool to execute migrations from sql-files.
+Migrater is a leightweight command-line tool to perform migrations from sql-files.

 ## Usage

-The following parameters must be set as environment variables:
+The following parameters must be set as environment variables or inside the file `.env` in the root folder:

 **MySQL**: